-TVS was inspired by Archie Sibeko (also known as Zola Zembe).
-Archie was born in Tyume Valley and lived latterly in Tynemouth, England.
+TVS was inspired by Archie Sibeko ( known in the UK by his ‘struggle’ name of Zola Zembe).
+Zola was born in Tyume Valley and lived latterly in Tynemouth, England.
 He died on 27th March 2018, a few days after his 90th birthday.

-Archie distinguished himself in the struggle against apartheid and was awarded the Order of Luthuli Silver Medal by President Thabo Mbeki.
-Shortly before he died he was awarded an honorary degree at Newcastle University in recognition of the contribution that he has made.
+Zola distinguished himself in the struggle against apartheid and was awarded the Order of Luthuli Silver Medal by President Thabo Mbeki.
+Shortly before he died he was awarded an honorary degree at Newcastle University in recognition of the contribution that he made.

 Zola’s life was one of service and dedication to the struggle for freedom and democracy in South Africa, which he saw as extending beyond the ending of apartheid up to the present day.